dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 ### ProGAN

 Generating images from 32x32 upto 128x128 with all the new fancy losses seemed cool but generating images of large resolution say 512x512 remained a challenge.
 The problem with large resolution is that large size implies small minibatches which in turn lead to training instability.
 We have already visited how training GANs can lead to mode collapse where every output of GAN is some fixed number of same images where discriminator wins and generator loses and it's game over.
 These all problems are the reason why GANs cannot achieve high quality even if we try to make GANs deeper or bigger.

-The [team](https://arxiv.org/pdf/1710.10196.pdf) at Nvidia tackled this challenge through new GANs called ProGAN and bunch of other tricks.
-The idea behind ProGAN is we start with low resolution images, and then progressively increase the resolution by adding layers to the networks.
-What happens is instead of using standard GANs where we would have used deep networks to generate high res from latent code, and as the networks are deep it would have taken a lot of time for G to come up with good high res images as D will be already better in rejecting in these samples.
+The [team](https://arxiv.org/pdf/1710.10196.pdf) at Nvidia tackled this challenge through new GANs called ProGAN and bunch of other tricks. <span class='saddlebrown'>The idea behind ProGAN is we start with low resolution images, and then progressively increase the resolution by adding layers to the networks.</span> What happens is instead of using standard GANs where we would have used deep networks to generate high res from latent code, and as the networks are deep it would have taken a lot of time for G to come up with good high res images as D will be already better in rejecting in these samples.
 This increase in amount of time can lead to mode collapse as already D is better at what it is doing and G is failing to learn anything as layers are deeper and going from randomly initialized weights of each layer to good weight will take a lot of time, if at all possible.
 So, instead of using standard GANs, the team at Nvidia came up with something called ProGAN.
 ProGAN starts with tiny images of size 4x4 images and correspondingly shallow networks.
 The network is trained with this size for sometime until they are more or less converged which will be lot less as network is small, next shallow network corresponding to size 8x8 is added which is again trained till convergence and further 16x16 image size network is added.
 This continues till sizes up to image resolution of 1024x1024 and after 2 days of training these ProGANs we get amazing results.
 How would G and D look?
 They would be mirror of each other.
-That is, in case of 4x4, G will take latent code and produce 4x4 images and D will take 4x4 and produce real output number(unbounded), as authors use WGAN-GP as loss instead of real and fake.
+In case of 4x4, G will take latent code and produce 4x4 images and D will take 4x4 and produce real output number(unbounded), as authors use WGAN-GP as loss instead of real and fake.
 Let's see how it looks,

 <p align="center">
 <img src='/images/gan/progan.png' width="70%"/>